-Massachusetts awards PV owners with a 30% tax credit of the total project cost from federal income taxes.
+The U.S. awards solar PV owners with a 30% tax credit of the total project cost from federal income taxes.
 After installing your solar system, you’ll receive a credit when you file your income taxes the following year.
-However, the 30% Investment Tax Credit is going away at the end of 2019, so now is the best time to go solar to maximize your investment.
+However, the 26% Investment Tax Credit is going away at the end of 2022, so now is the best time to go solar to maximize your investment.

 Net metering is a billing arrangement that measures how much energy you pull into your home, as well as how much excess energy you send back into the grid.
-Net metering policies vary from state to state.
+Policies vary from state to state.
 Some states offer no net metering at all.
 In Massachusetts, if you are a National Grid, Eversource, or Unitil customer, you qualify to net-meter.
-Some homeowners use the money to pay other household bills, and some use the credited kWh on days their home isn’t producing enough energy to help zero out their bill throughout the year.
+Some homeowners use the money to pay other household bills, and some use the credited kWh on days their home isn’t producing enough energy to help zero out their bills throughout the year.

 The Solar Massachusetts Renewable Target (SMART) Program is an incentive program that offers a fixed compensation rate for the energy your solar system produces so that the lifetime revenue for your solar energy will be known from the start.
 Additionally, SMART offers incentives for battery storage.
-Combined with the 30% federal tax credit, the additional incentive for installing a battery with your solar system helps pay for a significant portion of the battery.
+The additional incentive for installing a battery with your solar system helps pay for a significant portion of its cost.
 And to top it off, the state provides a personal tax credit of 15% of your total system cost, up to $1,000, when a Massachusetts resident purchases a solar system.

 Musk said that ongoing delays were due to “the need for more testing.”
 But analysts drew their attention towards how Tesla dramatically changed their solar sales strategy in the years succeeding their merger with SolarCity.
 Musk invested $500 million of Tesla’s stocks into solar.
 But in 2018, Musk closed about a dozen SolarCity residential solar businesses, cut 9% of his workforce, dropped the door-to-door sales channel, and terminated partnerships with big-name retail companies like Home Depot.
 Tesla’s residential solar program continued to decline, dropping 38% in residential installations.

-The delay could have also stemmed from some of the largest rooftop solar installers in the United States, such as Vivint Solar, who often give the solar industry a sour taste.
+The delay could have also stemmed from some of the largest rooftop solar installers in the United States who often give the solar industry a sour taste.
 Across the Boston area homeowners are becoming increasingly frustrated with failing Vivint solar systems and gruesome customer service.
 Local customer reviews reported them as “terrible,” “bogus,” and that Vivint even “makes the cable companies look great.”

 But data analysts indicate that the solar boom isn’t over yet.
 The economics for solar energy and solar storage remain dominant.
 Electric rates will rise alongside inflation, which means that ratepayers will be spending way too much on borrowed electricity.
-The average Massachusetts’s homeowner spends approximately tens of thousands, sometimes hundreds of thousands of dollars on electricity over 20 or 25 years.
+The average Massachusetts homeowner spends approximately tens or hundreds of thousands of dollars on electricity over 20 or 25 years.
 But homeowners who use solar energy pay a mere fraction of that before incentives in the same duration of time.